If you're eager to celebrate International Kissing Day on July 6, there are a few things to know about smooching.

-Eskimos don't actually 'kiss' by rubbing noses
+6. Eskimos don't actually 'kiss' by rubbing noses.

 But Canadian Inuits, as well as New Zealand's Maori people, do use their noses similarly to the way we use our lips: They sniff a loved one's face hard enough to suction the skin between their nose and upper lip.

-Though there isn't enough research to say whether this practice (or licking, sucking or blowing on a lover's face) produces the same feel-good chemicals as kissing, "It's fair to say that we're doing them for same reasons," Kirshenbaum says.
+Though there isn't enough research to say whether this practice (or licking, sucking or blowing on a lover's face) produces the same feel-good chemicals as kissing, "It's fair to say that we're doing them for same reasons," Kirshenbaum said.
 "People seem to need to do [them] to connect with someone."

-We always remember our first kiss
+7. We always remember our first kiss.

-"I would expect it has to do with novelty and how much we engage all our senses in the behavior," she says.
+"I would expect it has to do with novelty and how much we engage all our senses in the behavior," she said.
 "A kiss really works as nature's litmus test.
 It tells us whether we decide to pursue a relationship."

 Smooch!
-Hoda, Jenna share first kiss storiesPlay Video
+Hoda, Jenna share first kiss storiesNov.
+6, 201501:54

-Men like tongue more than women do
+10. Men like tongue more than women do.

 Remember when Charlotte in "Sex and the City" got totally grossed out when one of her dates started licking her face?
 The moment captures a real distinction between how men and women like their kisses.

-"There's this huge gender divide: Men tend to express a preference for wet, sloppy, open-mouthed kisses, and women are constantly complaining about too much tongue," Kirshenbaum says.
+"There's this huge gender divide: Men tend to express a preference for wet, sloppy, open-mouthed kisses, and women are constantly complaining about too much tongue," Kirshenbaum said.
 There's a reason guys do what they do: An open mouth allows men to dose women with small amounts of libido-raising testosterone via their saliva.

 No doubt: Both men and women enjoy kissing.
 But while women tend to ascribe big-picture significance to a kiss, guys often smooch for short-term gain.

-"Men are kissing as a means to an end: They're swapping saliva so they can swap something else later," she says.
+"They're swapping saliva so they can swap something else later," she said.
 "Women look to a kiss to assess relationship status.
 We are sensitive to things that tweak out compatibility, and from an evolutionary perspective, men don't need to do that."

-It's all about first impressions
+12. It's all about first impressions.